-iTunes 11 offers a new look and feel to the Apple experience and gives fans a colourful, feature filled surprise just in time for Christmas.
-Given the delayed launch (the initial deadline being in October), it was to be expected that the update sports a radical redesign.
+iTunes 11 offers a new look and feel, and gives users a colourful, feature filled surprise in time for Christmas.
+Given the delayed launch (the initial deadline being in October), it was to be expected that the update would sport a radical redesign.

-The iPhone Backup Extractor has been fully tested to work with iTunes 11 backups.
+iPhone Backup Extractor has been fully tested with iTunes 11 backups.
 As usual, we advise users to backup with iTunes regularly to protect their data.
-If anything happens during the iTunes process to cause data loss or you cannot restore your backups, you can always recover precious information like contacts, sms, notes or media with our iPhone Backup Extractor tool.
+If anything happens during the iTunes process to cause data loss or you cannot restore your backups, you can always recover precious information like contacts, SMS, notes or media with iPhone Backup Extractor.

-This totally new version of iTunes is available as a free update, has loads of improvements and gives the boot to some older features that the users might actually come to miss.
-Here’s a roundup of the changes you can expect when downloading iTunes 11:
+This totally new version of iTunes is available as a free update.
+It has loads of improvements and gives the boot to some older features.
+Here's a roundup of the changes you can expect when downloading iTunes 11:

-Organize your TV shows, movies, and other video files with iTunes 11
+Organise your TV shows, movies, and other video files

 Bye-bye iTunes sidebar!